 The idea that “nothing bad is my fault” is the first of several negative attitudes I plan to consider over the next few weeks.
 How do you accept responsibility or place blame for the less-than-optimal financial situations in your life?

-Published or updated November 29, 2012.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+Updated December 28, 2015 and originally published November 29, 2012.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.